There are many excuses people use for not exercising,

 9) I’m embarrassed to work out in public

-Remember, by exercising you will be doing a wonderful thing for your body and your mind.
-Don’t let insecurity stop you from starting.
+Don’t let your insecurity stop you from starting.
 The more you exercise, the more confident you will become.

 10) Life Always Gets in the Way

-If life is tough for you right now, working out will give you a boost.
+If life is challenging for you right now, working out could boost your mood.
 Numerous studies have shown that exercise can relieve stress and help to combat anxiety and depression.

 10 Excuses People Use for Not Exercising Summary